-In fact, “magical” resumes could be said to resemble the mythical unicorn.
-We’d like to believe that lovely and unique creature could actually exist, but we live in a world that says, “Not gonna happen!”
+The idea of a “magical” resume could be said to resemble the mythical unicorn.
+We’d like to believe that such a wonderful and unique creature could exist, but we live in a world that says, “Not gonna happen!”
 To some extent, the same can be said about resumes.

-2. Know yourself: Avoid either selling yourself short or inflating your capabilities.
+2. Know Yourself: Avoid either selling yourself short or inflating your capabilities.
 Instead, honestly evaluate what you can do, what you want to do, and—within those parameters—what you can offer potential employers that they would find worth paying good money for.
 One way to approach this is to get the view of outsiders (non-relatives, for example) on what you do best and how you have added value to your employers.

 Building and nourishing a strong network should come before the point where you start submitting your resume for employment opportunities.
 Few people succeed solely on their own, no matter how good they are.